 Our commercialization strategy is to generate revenue through licensing arrangements whereby foundries, IDMs and fabless semiconductor manufacturers pay us a license fee for their right to use MST technology in the manufacture of silicon wafers as well as a royalty for each silicon wafer or device that incorporates our MST technology.
-We also license our MSTcad^(r) software to our customers for use in simulating the effects of using MST technology on their wafers and/or devices.
+We also license our $MSTcad^{(r)}$ software to our customers for use in simulating the effects of using MST technology on their wafers and/or devices.
 To date, we have generated revenue from (i) licensing agreements with two IDMs, one fabless manufacturer and one foundry, (ii) a joint development agreement, or JDA, with a leading semiconductor provider, (iii) engineering services provided to foundries, IDMs and fabless companies and (iv) licensing MSTcad.

 In April 2023, we entered into a license agreement with ST Microelectronics ("ST") that authorizes ST to manufacture and distribute MST-enabled products to its customers.
 This agreement provides for payment of license fees payable upon reaching milestones consistent with Atomera's standard business model.
 Our standard model is based around two major milestones, namely the installation of MST in a customer's fab and qualification of an MST-enabled process.
 After process qualification is completed, ST will have the right to commercially distribute MST-enabled products and, assuming ST brings such products to market, we will receive royalties on all MST-enabled products manufactured for commercial purposes.
 This license agreement with ST is our first grant of commercial manufacturing and distribution rights.
 In the fourth quarter of 2023, we completed the first major milestone under the ST license agreement by delivering our MST film recipe and ST accepting the film, resulting in our recognizing license revenue associated with that milestone.
-We expect that ST will now proceed to completing process qualification with MST which would result in additional license fees for the distribution license upon completion of qualification, at which time ST would commence paying royalties on MST-enabled products they sell.
+ST is currently performing testing to optimize their integration of MST as part of their qualification process.
+Upon qualification, we will earn additional license fees for the distribution license, after which ST will be entitled to MST-enabled products and royalties will be payable to us for every product sold.
 There can be no assurance, however, that ST will complete its process qualification and pursue the licensed rights through development to the manufacture and commercial sale of MST-enabled products.

 We were organized as a Delaware limited liability company under the name Nanovis LLC on November 26, 2001.
-On March 13, 2007, we converted to a Delaware corporation under the name Mears Technologies, Inc. On January 12, 2016, we changed our name to Atomera Incorporated.
+On March 13, 2007, we converted to a Delaware corporation under the name Means Technologies, Inc. On January 12, 2016, we changed our name to Atomera Incorporated.

 On May 31, 2022, we entered into an Equity Distribution Agreement with Oppenheimer & Co.
 Inc and Craig-Hallum Capital Group LLC, as agents, under which we may offer and sell, from time to time at our sole discretion, shares of our common stock having an aggregate offering price of up to \$50.0 million in an "at-the-market" offering or "ATM", to or through the agents.
-During the three months ended March 31, 2024, we sold approximately \$10,000 shares pursuant to our ATM at an average price per share of approximately \$8.06, resulting in approximately \$4.0 million of net proceeds to us after deducting commissions and other offering expenses.
+During the three-month period ended June 30, 2024, we sold approximately 669,000 shares pursuant to the ATM at an average price per share of approximately \$3.82, resulting in approximately \$2.4 million of net proceeds to the Company after deducting commissions and other offering expenses.
+During the six-month period ended June 30, 2024, we sold approximately 1.2 million shares pursuant to the ATM at an average price per share of approximately \$5.66, resulting in approximately \$6.4 million of net proceeds to the Company after deducting commissions and other offering expenses.